dm180a/WordAssembler/replit.md

-# Vocabulary Builder Application
+# Word Assembler Application

 ## Overview

-This is a full-stack vocabulary learning application built with React, Express, and PostgreSQL.
+This is a full-stack word learning application built with React, Express, and PostgreSQL.
 The app teaches word morphology through an interactive LEGO-block visualization system, where users can assemble and disassemble words to understand their prefix, root, and suffix components.

 ## User Preferences